John M. Collier Award for Forest History Journalism

 Collier Award Details

 The Collier Award is open to any newspaper or general circulation magazine, or professional or freelance journalist in North America.
-Online-only publications are accepted for this competition.
-Entries must be postmarked no later than June 3rd for the previous year (i.e, 2011 articles for award year 2012).
+Online-only publications are also accepted for this competition.
+Entries must be postmarked no later than February 15th for the previous year (i.e, 2015 articles for award year 2016).
 Author, publisher, and date of article must be included.
 Authors, editors, and the general public are welcome to send any article that fits the award criteria to the Forest History Society.
 Hard copy versions may be sent to Andrea Anderson at 701 William Vickers Avenue, Durham, NC, 27701, and electronic submissions to: email@example.com.

 The winning article will receive a $1,000 prize along with the option to either visit the Forest History Society Library and Archives or arrange for the presentation of the award plaque at a mutually agreed upon meeting or convention.